The Uncommon Smile Doctor Customer Experience

 They say, “I saw the doctor for maybe three minutes, and they were gone to the next room.”
-That just always baffles us, and we give our patients as much of ourselves as we can.
+The national average in 2022 for a medical visit is only seven minutes!
+That always baffles us, and we give our patients as much of ourselves as possible.

-Any guest that wants the best quality dental care will receive it and so much more at Smile Doctor.
-More and more we are finding that these guests are coming from out of state, and some even fly across the country to see her.
+Any guest who wants the best quality dental care will receive it and much more at Smile Doctor.
+More and more, we find that these guests are coming from out of state, and some even fly across the country to see her.

-It sometimes feels like we’re this hidden gem to some in Springfield and southwest Missouri, but we have treated and are treating patients in every state that borders Missouri as well as those that travel farther recently from Ohio, Mississippi, and beyond.
+It sometimes feels like we’re this hidden gem to some in Springfield and southwest Missouri, but we treat patients in every state that borders Missouri and those that travel farther.

-We have through Dr. Green’s sheer level of training and advanced knowledge about the mouth and body connection, become a destination in the greater Midwest for many seeking answers and treatment through physiologic dentistry.
+Through Dr. Green’s sheer level of training and advanced knowledge about the mouth and body connection, we have become a destination in the greater Midwest for many seeking answers and treatment through physiologic dentistry.

 Zach, How do you get feedback from your clients and how have you implemented that?

-I ask them in person usually, or we send a brief survey to ask them how your Smile Doctor experience was?
-It’s all about communicating and genuinely listening to them and having an authentic conversation.
+I ask them in person usually, or we send a brief survey to ask them how your Smile Doctor experience was.
+It’s all about communicating and genuinely having an authentic conversation.

-Sometimes we take their success stories and turn it into a podcast-style interview or long-form blog, and more recently videos.
+Sometimes we take their success stories and turn them into a podcast-style interviews, long-form blogs, and, more recently, videos.